RCM Constraint-Consistent Dynamic Control in Surgical Robots: Results

-The results displayed in Fig.~\ref{fig:insertion-exp}(a--c) shows a good spatial correspondence between the desired \(\boldsymbol{p}_{c}\) (blue cross) and the obtained \(\boldsymbol{p}_{rcm}\) values (magenta circles) as well on projected residual plot.
+The results displayed in Fig. 5(a--c) show good spatial correspondence between the desired \(\boldsymbol{p}_c\) (blue cross) and the reconstructed \(\boldsymbol{p}_{rcm}\) values (magenta circles), together with small projected residuals.
 However, shallower insertions (smaller \(\alpha\)) make both tip tracking and RCM constraint satisfaction more difficult.
 The tool-reference motion \(\boldsymbol{p}_{r}\) (green trace) increases by roughly a factor of three from case~(a) to case~(c).
 This lever-arm effect means that shallower insertion amplifies lateral displacements for the same angular deviation.
 Consequently, the system undergoes faster motions, which magnify errors caused by model mismatches, in particular due to discrepancies in the customized surgical tool drive unit.
 Consistently, the tip error also scales with the lever arm, being about three times larger in case~(c) than in case~(a).
 The quantitative results are summarized in Table~\ref{tab:error_cases}.

 Finally, rheonomic effects are evaluated by activating trocar motion as described in Sec.~\ref{sec:task-implementation}.
 The numerical error in Fig.~\ref{fig:insertion-exp}(d) and the mean absolute error in Table~\ref{tab:error_cases} remain small and close to those of case~(c) under the same insertion depth.
-This confirms that the rheonomic constraints are successfully handled by the proposed controller.
+This indicates that the rheonomic constraints are handled consistently by the proposed controller in the tested setting.